 Types of Airline Lubricators

 Airline lubricators come in one of two types:

-Oil-Fog airline lubricators are used for heavy applications such as single tools, cylinders and valves, while Micro-Fog lubricators are used for multiple applications, several cylinders or valves.
+Oil-Fog airline lubricators are used in heavy applications, such as single tools, cylinders and valves.
+Micro-Fog lubricators are used for multiple applications, several cylinders or valves.

-In oil-fog lubricators, all the oil droplets visible in the sight dome are added directly into the air flow.
-This results in relatively large oil droplets passing downstream.
+In oil-fog lubricators, all the oil droplets visible in the sight dome are added directly into the air flow, which results in relatively large oil droplets passing downstream.
 In micro-fog lubricators, the oil droplets visible in the sight dome are atomized and collected in the area above the oil in the bowl.
 The smaller, lighter particles are drawn into the air flow and pass downstream.
-As a result, typically only 10% of the visible oil drops in the sight dome is passed downstream.
+As a result, typically, only 10% of the visible oil drops in the sight dome are passed downstream.

 Choosing The Right FRL For Compressed Air Systems

 Compressed air is clean, readily available, and simple to use, but it can be the most expensive form of energy in your application.
 Unregulated or improper pressure settings can result in increased compressed air demand, which results in increased energy consumption.